afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w1-notes.md

-# Course-1 : INTRODUCTION TO SELF-DRIVING CARS
+# Course 1 - W1 : Welcome to the Self-Driving Cars Specialization

 ## Overview
 This course will introduce you to the terminology, design considerations and safety assessment of self-driving cars